In this article

 What's the difference between optimization score and Quality Score?

-Optimization score is shown for active Search, Display, Discovery, Video Action, App, Performance Max and Shopping campaigns only.
+Optimization score is shown for active Search, Display, Video Action, App, Performance Max, Demand Gen, and Shopping campaigns only.
 Optimization score is not used by your Quality Score.
 Quality Score is a diagnostic tool meant to give you a sense of how well your ad quality compares to other advertisers.

 While both scores are meant to provide actionable feedback to help improve the effectiveness of campaigns, optimization score provides a more holistic view of your account’s health.